Jonii23/final_portfolio/README.md

    ```

 4. **Open in browser**
-   - Navigate to `http://localhost:5173` (or the port shown in terminal)
+   - Navigate to the port shown in terminal

 ---